How to Submit Sitemap to Google in Search Console?

 - Use correct protocols with HTTPS and WWW in your Sitemap file.

-Note: If you still use old Search Console account, it has an option to set preferred domain settings for Google.
+Note: Old Search Console or Webmaster Tools account had an option to set preferred domain settings for Google.
 If you have set the preferred domain as www then ensure to submit the Sitemap with www.
 Otherwise, you can submit both www and non-www versions if they both redirecting to the correct one.
-In new Search Console account, you can add all versions under domain property.
+In new Search Console account, Google removed the preferred domain settings.
+Therefore, you can add all versions under domain property.
 However, Sitemap needs to submitted separately if you have www and non-www versions of you site.

 4. Submit Sitemap to Google in Search Console

-In order to submit your Sitemap you need to have a Google Search Console Webmaster Tools account.
+In order to submit your Sitemap you need to have a Google Search Console or Webmaster Tools account.
 This is the only way to submit your Sitemap to Google.
-You also need to verify the ownership of your website before start using the webmaster tools account.
-Check out our article on how to add and verified your site in Google Search Console.
+You need to first add your domain and verify the ownership of your website before start using the webmaster tools account.
+Check out our article on how to add and verify your site in Google Search Console.

 Special Offer: Get Managed SiteGround WordPress hosting just from $3.95.